-311. ART FOR THE CHILD/THREE CREDITS
+ART 311: ART FOR THE CHILD/ THREE CREDITS

-Required for some education majors.
-The purpose of this course is to examine the basic concepts and principles of art instruction.
-Students will study the materials and methods for teaching art to children.
-Emphasis is given to the artistic development of children.
-Lab fee.
+Required for some Education majors.
+The purpose of this course is to examine the basic concepts and principles of art as they relate to a child's creative and mental growth.
+Students will study the materials and methods for teaching art to children and strategies for integrating art into other content areas to support creative and critical thinking.
+This course is not open to Art Education majors who must take the advanced courses Art for the Elementary School and Art for the Elementary School Clinical.
+Lab Fee.

-314. SCHOOL ART CURRICULUM AND METHODS/ THREE CREDITS
+ART 314.
+SCHOOL ART CURRICULUM AND METHODS/THREE CREDITS.